ravendb/docs/Documentation/3.0/Raven.Documentation.Pages/server/installation/deployment-considerations.markdown

 - You should put it in the root drive, specifically because that make it more visible and avoid issues such as admin deleting the IIS folder thinking there is nothing in there.
 - Take a look at [data settings](../configuration/configuration-options#data-settings) section of configuration options article to properly configure paths.

-## Resource usage in deployment scenario
+## Resource usage in test / staging / production environments

 Depending on your needs and available infrastructure you may use a different approaches to setup deployment environments.
 You have to consider all possible pros and cons, especially with regards to resource usage.
 Note that CPU, memory and I/O resources are shared between